mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - If you need to see long methods/scripts to understand your solution, that's fine.

 - I prefer to have small/reusable/testable functions.

+### A 15 lines long method is not 'long'

+- IMHO, a 6 lines method is too long

+- You can always break them using [refactorings](Refactorings\Refactoring 002 - Extract Method).  🛠️

+- You don't need to see the big picture and the details at the same time. 🌳

+- Trust your implementation and write good tests.

 ### The code in your articles is not Compiling/Working/has errors